 What Are Excessive Absences?

 Even just missing one day of school can make children feel like they’re falling behind.
 To stop this, many school districts and states have outlined their own specific guidelines on what’s considered “excessive absences.”
-Even if the absences are excused, a school will still look into the child flagged with their standard of excessive absences.
+Even if the absences are excused, a school will still look into the flagged child.

 This intervention will determine the extent of what CPS must address.
 Any information or background which explains the excessive and unexcused absences is considered in the report.
 CPS report details may include:

-This helps CPS determine a parent has neglected their child’s educational rights and needs.
+This helps CPS determine if a parent has neglected their child’s educational rights and needs.

 What To Do If Your Child’s School Files A CPS Report